umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 If there are no other dependencies that need that package then it installs it in the lowest allowed version (4.5.0).
 That package then has a strict dependency on `Microsoft.CodeAnalysis.Common` version 4.5.0.
 The problem is `Umbraco.Cms` through its own transient dependencies that require the version of `Microsoft.CodeAnalysis.Common` to be >= 4.8.0.

 This can be fixed by installing `Microsoft.CodeAnalysis.CSharp.Workspaces` version 4.8.0 as a specific package instead of leaving it as a transient dependency.
-This is because it will then have a strict transient dependency on `Microsoft.CodeAnalysis.Common` version 4.8.0 which is the same as Umbraco has.
+This is because it will then have a strict transient dependency on `Microsoft.CodeAnalysis.Common` version 4.8.0, which is the same as Umbraco.

 </details>